tencentcloud-tci/terraform-tencentcloud-multiversx-node/README.md

 ### Main parameters
 A few of parameters are needed to deploy the instance
  - `source` is the terraform registry module name
- - `version` the version which you deploy (check registry for the latest)
  - `az` is the availability zone within the selected region
  - `instance_name` give a name to your node
  - `purchase_period` the purchase period in months